peterberkenbosch/sensible_rails_starter/README.md

 ./bin/dev
 ```

-## Whats' in the box
+## What's in the box

-### Production
+### Core

 - [Rails 7](https://rubyonrails.org/) - Compress the complexity of modern web apps.

+### Authentications & Authorization

+- [Devise](https://github.com/heartcombo/devise) - Flexible authentication solution for Rails with Warden.

 ### Frontend

 - [Hotwire](https://hotwired.dev/) - an alternative approach to building modern web applications without using much JavaScript by sending HTML instead of JSON over the wire.

   - [Turbo](https://turbo.hotwired.dev/) - The speed of a single-page web application without having to write any JavaScript.

   - [Stimulus](https://stimulus.hotwired.dev/) - A modest JavaScript framework for the HTML you already have.

 - [TailwindCSS](https://tailwindcss.com/) - Rapidly build modern websites without ever leaving your HTML.

   - [typography plugin](https://tailwindcss.com/docs/typography-plugin) - Beautiful typographic defaults for HTML you don't control.
   - [forms plugin](https://github.com/tailwindlabs/tailwindcss-forms) - A plugin that provides a basic reset for form styles that makes form elements easy to override with utilities.
   - [aspect-ratio plugin](https://github.com/tailwindlabs/tailwindcss-aspect-ratio) - A plugin that provides a composable API for giving elements a fixed aspect ratio.
   - [line-clamp plugin](https://github.com/tailwindlabs/tailwindcss-line-clamp) - A plugin that provides utilities for visually truncating text after a fixed number of lines.

+### Configuration

+- [Anyway Config](https://github.com/palkan/anyway_config) - Configuration library for Ruby gems and applications

 ### Development